SMVDGroup/SCORCH/README.md

 -verbose
 ```

-**Note - the `-verbose` flag must be used in conjunction with the `-out` flag, otherwise the progress indicators will be written to the results file**
+Note - the `-verbose` flag must be used in conjunction with the `-out` flag, otherwise the progress indicators will be written to the results file.

 ### Scoring Multiple PDBQT Ligands Against a Single PDBQT Receptor
 ---

-For scoring all ligands in the directory - `/home/user/ligands/` - against a single receptor - `/home/user/receptors/receptor.pdbqt` - just supply the directory filepath to the `-ligand` argument:
+For scoring all ligands in the directory - `/home/user/ligands/` - against a single receptor - `/home/user/receptors/receptor.pdbqt` - just supply the directory path to the `-ligand` argument:

 ```bash